Quantum Computing Applications for Flight Trajectory Optimization

 \subsection{Simulator Performance Analysis}

 We simulated the Quantum Minima Finding algorithm for finding the minimum element of a list on different list sizes, represented as $2^N$, where $N$ denotes the number of qubits ranging from 2 to 8 (i.e., 4 to 256).
-We compared the performance of CPU and GPU (with NVIDIA CuQuantum) simulations using density matrix simulators to gain insights into their relative efficiency under varying conditions\cite{nvidia_cuquantum}.
-We used the density matrix simulator lies because it can handle mixed quantum states and account for various noise sources.
-In contrast to state vector simulators, which are limited to simulating pure quantum states, density matrix simulators offer greater flexibility and a degree of realism, making them more suitable for real-world quantum computing applications.
+We compared the performance of CPU and GPU (with NVIDIA CuQuantum) simulations using density matrix simulators to gain insights into their relative efficiency under varying conditions \cite{nvidia_cuquantum}.
+We used the density matrix simulator because it can handle mixed quantum states and account for various noise sources, making them more suitable for simulation of the real-world quantum computing applications.
+Our findings indicate that while the

-Our findings indicate that while the CPU and GPU simulations have comparable performance for smaller list sizes, the differences become more pronounced as the list size increases, particularly when the list length reaches 128 ($2^7$) or larger.
+CPU and GPU simulations have comparable performance for smaller list sizes, the differences become more pronounced as the list size increases, particularly when the list length reaches 128 ($2^7$) or larger.
+We have visualized our findings in Figure \ref{fig:cpu_gpu_gate_time}.
 Despite that, given the operational degree of the graph, list lengths of more than 100 are unrealistic.
 Therefore, we maintain that the CPUs provide a competitive level of performance in comparison with the GPU for the majority of realistic flight simulation experiments.